-Having worked for years with Macs, I believe that I can bring a considerable amount of experience with me when it comes to selecting the best cases.
+Having worked for years with Macs, I bring a considerable amount of experience when it comes to selecting the best cases.

-Of course, part of the decision-making process does come down to personal choice, things such as the color and feel of the cover, but a surprising amount depends on design and functionality.
+While much of the decision-making process comes down to personal choice—for example, aesthetic details like color and style—a surprising amount depends on design and functionality of the cover.

-In my experience, a top quality case generally needs to fulfill a number of characteristics and requirements, if it is going to satisfy the majority MacBook users.
+In my experience, a top-quality case generally needs to fulfill a number of characteristics and requirements if it is going to satisfy the majority of MacBook users.
+It should be:

-- First of all, it should be tough enough to eliminate, or at least minimize potential damage to your laptop from scratches, bumps, dirt, dust, stains, and fingerprints.
+- Tough enough to eliminate, or at least minimize potential damage to your laptop from scratches, bumps, dirt, dust, stains, and fingerprints.

-- Secondly it should be functional and easy to use, with additional features, such as extra storage pockets, if required.
+- Functional and easy to use, with additional features, such as extra storage pockets, if required.

-- Thirdly it should comply with your budgetary requirements and offer excellent value for money.
+- Comply with your budgetary requirements and offer excellent value for money.

-- Fourthly it should be hard wearing and durable: you want it to last.
+- Hard wearing and durable: You want it to last.

-- Fifthly, the case should be a snug fit for your machine, preferably designed specifically for the model that you are using.
+- A snug fit for your machine, preferably designed specifically for the model that you are using.

-- Last but not least, it should have an attractive and appealing appearance that suits your tastes and style, as well as being fashioned in a way that feels good to the touch.
+- Attractive and appealing in appearance, suited to your tastes and style, as well as being fashioned in a way that feels good to the touch.

-- The UESWILL Hard Cover: Slim, Lightweight, and Inexpensive
+- The MOSISO Hard Cover: slim, lightweight, and attractive

 I give my experiences and reasoning for my selections in more detail below.

-The KEC Plastic Hard Shell: Great Designs and Durable
+The KEC Plastic Hard Shell: Well-Designed and Durable

 I bought one of these cases for my daughter, after letting her pick the design she desired.
-Installing the gave me a great insight to this hard shell.
+Installing the KEC plastic case gave me a great insight into this hard shell.
 She's had the case for nearly a year now and it's holding up excellently.
-KEC plastic case

 - Snug fit for my daughter's machine (the newest 13 inch MacBook Pro).